philpep/imago/README.rst

             Warning: applies to Deployment and DaemonSet, not pods !
       -n string
-            Check deployments and daemonsets in given namespace (default to current namespace)
+            Check deployments and daemonsets in given namespace (default to current namespace) -update
+            update deployments and daemonsets to use newer images (default false)

+By default, ``imago`` doesn't update your deployments, unless invoked with ``--update``.

+The ``--check-pods`` is a less intrusive mode where update is done only if one of the running pods doesn't run on latest digest image.

 Example output